peizhi98/library-system/README.md

 8. **Timestamp precision** – All timestamps use `ZonedDateTime` (TIMESTAMPTZ in PostgreSQL) to handle timezone-aware date/time recording.

-9. **Sorting and searching by `isbn`, `title`, or `author` is not required, and the dataset is assumed small enough** that a `LEFT JOIN` to `book_editions` is not a performance concern.
-If these assumptions change, the columns can be duplicated to `books` without changing the API contract.
+9. **Sorting and searching by `isbn`, `title`, or `author` are out of scope.** – Using a `LEFT JOIN` to `book_editions` keeps the model normalized and sufficiently supports the required queries.
+If future requirements introduce filtering or sorting on these fields and profiling identifies the join as a bottleneck, the data model can be optimized (e.g., through denormalization or other techniques) without changing the API contract.